 What started out with borrowed horses in a friend’s barn, has evolved into a state-of-the-art, 88 acre facility and a herd of 27 specially trained therapy horses.
 The TH team of 250+ volunteers, therapists and horses have served more than 3,000 people with disabilities in St. Louis and five surrounding counties.

 In 2014, Therapeutic Horsemanship officially changed its name to the TREE House of Greater St. Louis.
 TREE stands for therapy, recreation, education and exploration – the four main branches of the TREE House.
 Our goal is to expand programs and services in these four areas to fill the current gap of services and recreational activities in the greater St. Louis area for children, adults, and veterans with disabilities.
 Our therapeutic riding program remains the cornerstone for all future expansion.

-In 2017, we are celebrating our 43rd year of serving the Greater St. Louis Community!
-The video at right was created on our 35th anniversary and explains the history and development of our organization and describes how what we do changes the lives of so many children and adults with disabilities each year.
+In 2018, we are celebrating our 44th year of serving the Greater St. Louis Community!
+The video at right explains the history and development of our organization and describes how what we do changes the lives of so many children and adults with disabilities each year.